Advanced Placement (AP)

 AP students gain an edge in university preparation

-- Improve your writing skills and sharpen your problem-solving techniques
+- Improve their writing and problem-solving techniques

-- Develop the study habits necessary for tackling rigorous course work
+- Develop the study habits necessary for tackling rigorous coursework

 AP students stand out in university admissions processes

-- Emphasise your commitment to academic excellence
+- Emphasise their commitment to academic excellence

-AP enables to broaden their intellectual horizons
+AP enables students to broaden their intellectual horizons

 - Study subjects in greater depth and detail

-AP Subjects available at The International School of Western Australia
+AP Subjects available at the International School of Western Australia

 - English Literature and Composition